thejjw/sunbeam-charms/charms/nova-k8s/README.md

 nova-k8s requires the following relations:

-`shared-db`: To connect to the database
+`shared-db`: To connect to MySQL
-`amqp`: To connect to rabbitmq
+`amqp`: To connect to RabbitMQ
-`identity-service`: To register endpoints in keystone `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network
+`identity-service`: To register endpoints in Keystone `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network

 ## OCI Images

 The charm by default uses following images:

     `docker.io/kolla/ubuntu-binary-nova-api:xena`
     `docker.io/kolla/ubuntu-binary-nova-scheduler:xena`
     `docker.io/kolla/ubuntu-binary-nova-conductor:xena`